jdwor/LQT/README.md

 # Lesion Quantification Toolkit (LQT) <img src="ims/icon256.png" height="150px" width="150px" align="right" />

+*Note: This package is no longer being actively maintained!
+I will still try to answer questions, but as dependencies get updated some things might get buggy as time passes.
+I recommend looking into Amy Kuceyeski's NeMo tool instead (https://github.com/kjamison/nemo)*

 `LQT` is an R implementation of the lesion quantification toolkit, based on the paper [“Lesion Quantification Toolkit: A MATLAB software tool for estimating grey matter damage and white matter disconnections in